 In Amsterdam I talked to a small group of students.
 It was with a great atmosphere, very relaxed, open and honest.
 I mentioned several statements that can function as signal for burnout.
 One of the statements was, that you feel responsible, even for tasks that are not yours.
 Everyone answered positive to this one!

 The danger of burnout is, that it knocks you down.
-Once you’ve gone that far, you are so tired that you can’t take one single step anymore.
+It’s not like a flu, when you get back to your normal self within 2 weeks.
+The symptoms can be similar though.
+Once you’ve got a burnout, you are so tired that you can’t take one single step anymore.
 Everything becomes a very heavy burden.
 You can’t even bring yourself to playing some music for yourself or going out to buy some bread.
 Your passion in itself feels as a duty.

-On average, people need 11 month to recover from a burnout.
+On average, people need 11 month to recover from a burnout, show statistics of Broodfonds, a Dutch alternative for a work-disability-insurance for entrepreneurs.
 Imagine, being out of the running for that long!
 Many musicians loose their passion for music during their burnout period.
 When feeling better, music reminds them too much on the bad period just before the burnout, on how their passion for music drove them to neglect their health.

 How you can recharge, is different for every person and situation.
 I recharge by sitting on the couch with a cup of tea and a nice book.
 My sister needs people around her, that gives her energy.
 Jogging, or swimming in cold water, can give you a great energy boost too.
 Often the energy comes from something that is not directly linked to your passion.